KARKAVELRAJA/SUPPORT-VECTOR-REGRESSION/README.md

 # SUPPORT-VECTOR-REGRESSION

-### IMPLEMENTION OF SUPPORT VECTOR REGRESSION USING SCIKIT-LEARN PYTHON LIBRARY TO PREDICT SALARY
+### IMPLEMENTION OF SUPPORT VECTOR REGRESSION USING SCIKIT-LEARN PYTHON LIBRARY TO PREDICT HEIGHT

 - Support Vector Regression is a supervised learning algorithm
 - The basic idea behind Support Vector Regression is to find the best fit line.
 In SVR, the best fit line is the hyperplane that has the maximum number of points